jhipster/jhipster-guides/guides/00_setting_up_your_environment.md

 Note that the following ones are already installed in this Cloud Shell:
 1. Java 8 from [the Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+JHipster 5.8.1 is using Java 8 and is not compatible with other versions, JHipster 6 will be updated with Java 11.
 2. Node.js from [the Node.js website](https://nodejs.org/) (please use a LTS 64-bit version, non-LTS versions are not supported)

 From here, please do follow the steps even if you are using google shell cloud.